-On January 28, 2010, and February 1, 2010, OurPet's sold an aggregate of 123,616 shares of its Series 2009 Preferred Stock in a private placement to a total of 15 accredited investors.
-All shares in the private placement were sold at a price of \$7.00 a share for a total of \$865,312.
-Payment for the shares comprised of \$595,000 in cash and \$270,312 in converted debt (including accrued interest).
-All were previously reported in Form 8-K filed February 2, 2010 except for 6,572 shares totaling \$46,004 purchased by two additional accredited investors on February 1, 2010.
-All shares are convertible at any time into Common Stock shares at a conversion price of \$.70 per common share, subject to adjustment for stock splits, combinations, and similar transactions.
-All shares receive a 6% (\$.42) cash dividend payable on December 1 of each year provided that payment may be deferred if necessary for our compliance with our loan covenants.
+Our Series 2009 Preferred Stock receives a 6% (\$.42) cash dividend payable on December 1 of each year provided that payment may be deferred if necessary for our compliance with our loan covenants.
 We have the limited right to convert the shares into Common Stock at any time after the trading price of our Common Stock reaches \$1.50 per share for twenty (20) consecutive days.
-In accordance with the above provisions, in December 2015 and 2014, the Company paid \$51,919 each year in cash dividends to holders of this Series 2009 Preferred Stock.
+In December 2016 and 2015, the Company paid \$51,919 each year in cash dividends to holders of this Series 2009 Preferred Stock.